Yankees’ Cole demands ball, completes 3-hit gem vs Astros

+Boone didn’t even know if Cole would be able to make the start.

+Not only did he start — he finished, spinning a three-hitter in a 1-0 victory over Houston.

-HOUSTON (AP) — Yankees ace Gerrit Cole demanded on the mound that manager Aaron Boone let him get the final out, then struck out Yordan Alvarez with a 99 mph fastball on his career-high 129th pitch to cap the New York Yankees’ 1-0 win over the Houston Astros on Saturday night.
+Cole demanded on the mound that Boone let him get the final out, then struck out Yordan Alvarez with a 99 mph fastball on his career-high 129th pitch to cap victory.

+“I said the f-word a lot and I kind of just blacked out,” Cole said about the mound meeting.
+“I don’t really remember what I told him, to be honest.”

+Boone gave the edited version of the conversation and added that Alvarez would have been Cole’s last hitter regardless of the outcome.

-Aaron Judge hit a solo homer and Cole did the rest, completing a three-hitter for his fifth career complete game and third shutout.
+Aaron Judge hit a solo homer and Cole did the rest for his fifth career complete game and third shutout.
 His only other nine-inning shutout was May 4, 2018 against Arizona while he pitched for Houston.

+“Probably one of the great ones I’ve ever seen, certainly in a regular-season setting,” Boone said.

-The AL West-leading Astros, who entered this series having been shutout just once all season, were blanked for a second straight game after losing 4-0 in the opener on Friday night.
+The AL West-leading Astros, who entered this series having been shut out just once all season, were blanked for a second straight game after losing 4-0 in the opener Friday night.

+Houston manager Dusty Baker said Cole reminded him of a certain Hall of Famer as he closed it out.

+“He reached back at the end,” Baker said.
+“That was like Tom Seaver.
+At the end, he ditched the rest of his pitches and relied on his fastball, the high fastball.”

 Cole beat Houston for the first time in his third career try, giving him at least one win against every team in the majors.